Air quality in Durham City

 The Air Quality Action Plan

-An air quality action plan has been produced with key partners, the local community and with consideration of the results of a public consultation held last year.
+An air quality action plan has been produced with key partners, the local community and with consideration of the results of a public consultation.
 The plan identifies actions to reduce pollution levels and improve the standards of air quality across Durham City.

 Thewas approved on 15 June 2016.